Modernity: Artistic

 After modernist political thinking had already become widely known in France, Rousseau's re-examination of human nature led to a new criticism of the value of reasoning itself which in turn led to a new understanding of less rationalistic human activities, especially the arts.
-The initial influence was upon the movements known as German Idealism and Romanticism in the 18th and 19th century.
+The initial influence was upon the movements known as German Idealism and Romanticism in the 18th and 19th centuries.
 Modern art therefore belongs only to the later phases of modernity.

-For this reason art history keeps the term "modernity" distinct from the terms Modern Age and Modernism – as a discrete "term applied to the cultural condition in which the seemingly absolute necessity of innovation becomes a primary fact of life, work, and thought".
+For this reason art history keeps the term modernity distinct from the terms Modern Age and Modernism – as a discrete "term applied to the cultural condition in which the seemingly absolute necessity of innovation becomes a primary fact of life, work, and thought".
 And modernity in art "is more than merely the state of being modern, or the opposition between old and new".

-In the essay "The Painter of Modern Life" (1864), Charles Baudelaire gives a literary definition: "By modernity I mean the transitory, the fugitive, the contingent".
+In the essay "The Painter of Modern Life" (1863), Charles Baudelaire gives a literary definition: "By modernity, I mean the transitory, the fugitive, the contingent".

 Advancing technological innovation, affecting artistic technique and the means of manufacture, changed rapidly the possibilities of art and its status in a rapidly changing society.
 Photography challenged the place of the painter and painting.
 Architecture was transformed by the availability of steel for structures.

 Theological

-From conservative Protestant theologian Thomas C. Oden's perspective, "modernity" is marked by "four fundamental values":
+From conservative Protestant theologian Thomas C. Oden's perspective, modernity is marked by "four fundamental values":